 The good news is that my thoughts transformed, I repainted my mind with a more peaceful and relaxing one, I painted it with calmness and peace.
 My mind now looks like the sea of sunset, very calm and determined, I’m free from all the chains that were suffocating the child inside me.

 I freed myself from toxic people, people that no matter how talented or good you are they’ll manage to put you down; I freed myself from my old thoughts.
 I replaced the “can’t” by “I can”.
 I used to be that person who is always there for people to cheer them up and help them reach their goals, I used to be the person who gives others the best and gives thyself almost nothing, I noticed that I was giving people what I wanted to receive, hoping that one day someone will give me what I need and then I realized that no one will ever know what I really want as much as I do, and no one will really care for my own dream as I do, so I took the decision to waste my energy on myself because I’m the most person in need.

-I learnt that people aren’t always what they seem, I learnt that some people are just good at pretending, I learnt that life isn’t pure…Honesty, integrity and loyalty are very rare.
+I learned that people aren’t always what they seem, I learned that some people are just good at pretending, I learned that life isn’t pure…Honesty, integrity, and loyalty are very rare.